Lectures on LHC Physics: QCD

-In the last step we simply add all possible sources $j$ of gluon radiation.
+In the last step of Eq.\eqref{eq:softgluon1} we simply add all possible sources $j$ of gluon radiation.
 This defines a color operator which we insert into the matrix element and which assumes values of $+T_{ij}^a$ for radiation off a quark, $-T_{ji}^a$ for radiation off an antiquark and $-i f_{abc}$ for radiation off a gluon.
-For a color neutral process like our favorite Drell-Yan process adding an additional soft gluon $q \bar{q} \to Z g$ it returns $\sum_j \hat{T}_j = 0$.
+For a color neutral process like our favorite Drell--Yan process adding an additional soft gluon $q \bar{q} \to Z g$ it returns $\sum_j \hat{T}_j = 0$.
+For a full QCD calculation, we would need to add single gluon radiation with a subsequent gluon splitting via the self interaction.
+This diagram does not appear in the QED case, it spoils our argument below, and it is not suppressed by any good arguments.
+In the following, we nevertheless strictly limit ourselves to the abelian part of QCD, \ie gluon radiation off quarks and $f_{abc} \to 0$.
+This also means that all color factors are real.
+For the argument below we can think of gluon radiation off the process $e^+ e^- \to q \bar{q}$:

-The matrix element in Eq.(\ref{eq:softgluon1}) we need to square.
+The sum over the gluon radiation dipoles in Eq.\eqref{eq:softgluon1} covers the two quarks in the final state.
+Next, we need to square this matrix element.
 It includes a polarization sum and will therefore depend on the gauge.
 We choose the general \underline{axial gauge} for massless gauge bosons

 with a light-like reference vector $n$ obeying $n^2=0$.
 The matrix element squared then reads

 The insertion operator in the matrix element has the form of an insertion current multiplied by its hermitian conjugate.
 This current describes the universal form of soft gluon radiation off an $n$-particle process